 U.S. Embassy Vietnam

 This is different from what happens with immigrant visas or the adjustment of status.
-In those cases an attorney may be allowed in the interview but they are not allowed to help you answer questions.
-So no, you can't bring an attorney to your K-1 visa interview.
+In those cases an immigration attorney may be allowed in the interview but they are not allowed to help you answer questions.

 Attorney K-1 Interview Coaching